Serendipity0429/User-Trajectory-Retriever/README.md

 -   **Messaging System:** A private messaging system for administrators to communicate with users, send announcements, and provide support.
 -   **Bulletin Notifications:** Automatic notifications are sent to all users via the private messaging system whenever a new bulletin is posted, ensuring timely communication.
 -   **Discussion Forum:** A platform for users to ask questions, share insights, and engage in discussions related to their research and tasks, fostering a collaborative community.
+-   **LLM Benchmarking & RAG Evaluation:** A comprehensive module for evaluating Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG) systems.
+Includes features for:
+    -   **Adhoc & Multi-turn Evaluation:** evaluating both single-turn and multi-turn interactions.
+    -   **Vanilla LLM & RAG Pipelines:** supporting both direct LLM generation and RAG-based approaches.
+    -   **LLM-as-a-Judge:** Automated evaluation using a stronger LLM to judge the quality of answers.
 -   **Extension Version Management:** Administrators can manage different versions of the browser extension, view version history, and control which version is active.
 -   **AJAX-powered Admin Page:** The admin page uses AJAX for filtering and sorting users and tasks, providing a seamless and responsive experience without page reloads.
 -   **Advanced Data Analysis:** The admin dashboard features a comprehensive data analysis section with a variety of charts to visualize user and task data.
 These include: